 Our pilgrimage begins today as we depart on our overnight flight to Ireland.
 Meals and drinks served aloft.

-Upon arrival in Dublin we will be met by our local Irish tour manager, who will remain with us for the duration of our pilgrimage.
+Upon arrival in Dublin this morning we will be met by our local Irish tour manager, who will remain with us for the duration of our pilgrimage.
 We proceed into Dublin proper, the vibrant capital of Ireland, with a romantic aura of Old-World Europe, for a city tour.
 Beginning at the church of Our Lady of Lourdes, we venerate the tomb of Venerable Matt Talbot, 20th century commoner known for overcoming his alcoholism through the power of faith.
 We continue to St. Mary’s Pro Cathedral – the Catholic Cathedral of Dublin, and the General Post Office, a striking example of Georgian architecture and site of the Easter Rising of 1916.
 Visit Trinity College to see the famous Book of Kells, the 9th century illuminated manuscript of the four Gospels.
 We’ll end our guided visit today in the Old Town at Dublin Castle, the historic heart of Dublin, before checking in at our hotel.
 The remainder of the day will be free for personal activities before our first of three nights in Dublin.